x-team/handbook/slack_channels.md

 Everyone in X-Team is incredibly supportive and respectful, so never fear contributing your thoughts to any channel.

 And there really are plenty of channels.
 We have no doubt that you will find something interesting for yourself.
+And at the bottom of the list, you can find our custom slash-commands and some of the default slash-commands we like.

 ## Mentored Channels